uxstash/uxstash/_stashes/pattern_library.md

     title: "How and why to create a pattern library"
     source: Boagworld
   - url: http://alistapart.com/blog/post/getting-started-with-pattern-libraries
-    title: Getting Started With Pattern Libraries
+    title: "Getting Started With Pattern Libraries"
-    source: A List Apart
+    source: "A List Apart"
   - url: https://uxdesign.cc/shared-libraries-which-one-to-use-f89f20d4eaef
-    title: Shared libraries: which one to use?
+    title: "Shared libraries: which one to use?"
     source: "Audrey Hacq, UXDesign.cc"
 ---